 Marriages are never easy.
 As compatible as you think you are with someone, at some point you will disagree.
-It’s at this point that most of us seek out a way to better our marriage.
-We try to fight less, have “date” nights, read marriage books, and look for advice from those who have been married longer than us.
+It’s at this point that you may try to seek out a way to better your marriage.
+You try to fight less, have “date” nights, read marriage books, and look for advice from those who have been married longer than you.
 But when push comes to shove, many issues within our marriage could be solved if we would simply choose to renew our thinking.

 We know that renewing your mind is crucial to our Christian walk, but did you know that it can have a great impact on your everyday life?
 When trying to better your marriage, it’s easy to forget that our minds play a vital role.